Birth trauma research is really important.

 The authors do express a bit of hope in their summary.
 “Other than anecdotally, little is understood or known about a mother’s experience of parenting through PNMH illness.
 Exploring mothers’ perceptions of their parenting experiences and capabilities may inform the development of services which are there to support parents with PMNH illnesses, and early parenting.
 This also goes some way to explore the link for women between their birth experience and how they feel able to parent.
 Those women who struggled to develop a relationship found that this improved over time.
 This may also give hope to mothers who are struggling with their parenting relationships.”

 We can only hope that work like this will help make a difference to those experiencing birth trauma.

-This was a ‘study of the month’ in my Birth Information Update, a monthly newsletter in which I share up-to-date birth-related research and thinking.
+The studies in this post were previously featured as the ‘study of the month’ in my Birth Information Update, a monthly newsletter in which I share up-to-date birth-related research and thinking.
 If you’d like to hear about new research, make sure you’re subscribed to our free newsletter list, which means you’ll get Sara’s monthly Birth Information Update and details of our current projects.

 And if you’re a midwife or other birth worker who enjoys unpacking research, seeing what’s behind the headlines and sharing wisdom with like-minded others, come and join Sara and colleagues from all over the world in one of our online courses!

 Leinweber J, Fontein-Kuipers Y, Thomson G et al (2022).
 Developing a woman-centered, inclusive definition of traumatic childbirth experiences: A discussion paper.
 Birth. doi:10.1111/birt.12634.